Pelosi calls McCarthy 'a moron' for his mask mandate criticism | CNN Politics

 “For all House Office Buildings, the Hall of the House, and House Committee Meetings, wearing of a well-fitted, medical grade, filtration face mask is required when an individual is in an interior space and other individuals are present,” the memo said.
 “To be clear, for meetings in an enclosed US House of Representatives controlled space, masks are REQUIRED.”

-Some Republicans have begun to criticize Pelosi, blaming her for the mandate, and are refusing to wear masks on the floor.
+Some Republicans – particularly those of the far right and those aligned with former President Donald Trump – have begun to criticize Pelosi, blaming her for the mandate, and are refusing to wear masks on the floor.
+Their revolt against House rules is the latest example of politicization of health officials’ recommendations related to the coronavirus.

+Members found not wearing a mask are subject to a $500 fine, per House rules.
+The House’s mandate follows the US Centers for Disease Control and Prevention’s new recommendation Tuesday that all Americans should mask up indoors, regardless of vaccination status, in areas with “high” or “substantial” Covid-19 transmission.

+On Wednesday, GOP Rep. Lauren Boebert of Colorado threw a mask back at a floor staffer when she was offered one while trying to walk onto the floor maskless, according to a witness account relayed to CNN.

 While Pelosi and McCarthy have never been close, their relationship recently has completely deteriorated amid the fallout from the House select committee to investigate the January 6 Capitol attack.